-An initiative led by Cities Alliance, in partnership with Slum Dwellers International (SDI), has played a vital role by supporting informal communities to respond and recover from Covid-19.
+A partnership between Cities Alliance and Slum Dwellers International (SDI) has played a vital role by supporting informal communities to respond and recover from Covid-19.
 The initiative covers 17 countries across Africa, Asia, and Latin America, with activities implemented primarily through existing community-based systems and networks.

 Throughout the pandemic, the challenges facing urban poor communities have become increasingly urgent and acute.

 "These are people working in the informal sector and living hand-to-mouth.
 Many are unemployed, especially the youth.
 With Covid, the situation gets even worse.
 Many people lost their livelihoods.
 We see landlords and structure owners evicting people from their homes", said Joseph Muturi, Coordinator of Muungano wa Wanavijiji, a slum dwellers movement in Kenya, and Chairperson of the SDI Network's Management Board.

 As much as this pandemic affects everyone, from where I stand the people who have been hit hardest are the poor.

 While the project, funded by the Swedish International Development Agency (SIDA), is coming to a close, the initiative has revealed some important development insights.

 First is the central role the urban poor play ensuring humanitarian response efforts reach those in need.
 Second is the importance of harnessing the local intelligence of communities to address the long-term challenges faced by slum dwellers.
 Much of the work supported by the initiative was carried out in conjunction with federations of informal settlement residents, enhancing the effectiveness and efficiency of response efforts.